 In order for you to participate in the courses of the pre-Master’s or Master’s programme in Communication Science, you will have to register for your courses.
 The course registration periods are in June and November.
 More information on the course registration will be sent to you in May or November.

-Please note: The course registration for the February start of the Academic year 2021-2022 will take place from 25 November 10:00 till 30 November 23:59.
+Please note: the next course registration period, for semester 1 of the academic year 2022-2023, will take place from Monday 13 June till Friday 24 June 13:00.
 Please read the procedure here.
 Make sure you don't miss this deadline.

 A student ID card is a personal card which serves as proof of identity for examinations or borrowing library books.
 You will receive instructions on how to request your student ID card.